 To run the app, continue to the next lesson.

 If you're not using the Android Studio IDE, you can instead create your project using the SDK tools from a command line:

 - Change directories into the Android SDK’s

-android list targets
+tools/android list targets